 Part of my personal Lenten journey this year is being spent with the Jesuits and their “Igniting Our Values” series.
-Today’s reflection centered around “Our Lady of Aranzazu” and the writer today’s reflection (Father Jack Bentz, SJ) aranzazu_interior_altar_statue_closeup2wwrote about his attempt to understand with St. Ignatius was entranced by “Our Lady of Aranzazu”.
+Today’s reflection centered around “Our Lady of Aranzazu” and the writer today’s reflection (Father Jack Bentz, SJ) wrote about his attempt to understand with St. Ignatius was entranced by “Our Lady of Aranzazu”.

 I really connected with the reflection today – emotionally, spiritually and intellectually.